Back to the Homepage

 Download my history of the calculating instruments in pdf (English)

-Modern world was designed with slide rule and mechanical calculator
+Modern world was designed with slide rule and mechanical calculator.

-With my free e-book "Nicola Marras: Was There Life Before Computer?" the teachers can easily illustrate the old computing systems.
+With my free e-book "Was There Life Before Computer?" the teachers can effortlessly demonstrate the outdated computing systems.

 Download the short history of engineering before computers by Nicola Marras